pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-a-circleci-secret.md

 ## What is a CircleCI Secret?

-CircleCI Secrets are sensitive information that must be protected to guarantee the safe and reliable building and deployment of applications within your CI/CD pipeline.
+CircleCI secrets are sensitive information that must be protected to guarantee the safe and reliable building and deployment of applications within your CI/CD pipeline.
 They can include API tokens, SSH keys, and environment variables containing credentials.
 These are to be hidden from the public and protected with access control to maintain security and integrity.
 In CircleCI, secrets are used within the configuration of continuous integration and delivery pipelines to allow automated processes to interact securely with other services, repositories, and infrastructure.
 Managing these secrets is crucial to prevent unauthorized access and potential security breaches.

 ### Key features

-- **Pipeline integration:** CircleCI Secrets integrate into workflows, eliminating the need for complex setup.
+- **Pipeline integration:** CircleCI secrets integrate into workflows, eliminating the need for complex setup.
 This built-in solution ensures automatic retrieval and management of credentials throughout the build, test, and deployment phases.
 - **Environment variable flexibility:** CircleCI secrets can be easily referenced as environment variables across workflows.
 This flexibility allows a single codebase to cater to various development environments, including Dev, QA, pre-prod, etc.
 - **Centralized version control:** CircleCI centralizes configuration files with secret references in the `.circleci` home directory.
 This approach removes the necessity of embedding sensitive data directly into your application.
 - **Native CircleCI tools for secrets management:** The [CircleCI CLI](https://github.com/CircleCI-Public/circleci-cli) and [CircleCI-Env-Inspector](https://github.com/CircleCI-Public/CircleCI-Env-Inspector) provide support for secrets management.
 The Inspector tool includes the ability to effortlessly create, rotate, audit, and generate reports—all without the hassle of installing additional complex systems.

-## Getting started with CircleCI Secrets
+## Getting started with CircleCI secrets

-### Define a CircleCI Secret via the CLI
+### Define a CircleCI secret via the CLI

 To complete the CLI Installation, visit the [official installation page](https://circleci.com/docs/local-cli/).
 Then, define a secret via the CLI as follows: